 Before building a fence in Hopkins, you must have a fence permit.
-Complete the Fence Permit Application (PDF) and return with $10 permit fee to Hopkins City Hall.
+Complete the online Fence Permit Application form, or print out the Fence Permit Application (PDF) and return with $10 permit fee to Hopkins City Hall.

 The following is a summary of zoning code requirements for residential fences in Hopkins.
 For complete information, see Hopkins City Code 520.13 (PDF).